paysdoc/ES6TypeScript/README.md

 ```
 Copy the following code snippet and past it into a JavaScript file (client.service.js) and add a script tag
 to the index.html.
 This file represents a piece of JavaScript that we don't want to rewrite in TypeScript
 (imagine it's from your library).
-The JS code is loaded, but your Typescript files will not know of its
+The JS code is loaded, but your TypeScript files will not know of its
 existence.
 ```